Skip to main content

 If you want to cover ground inside the park and see multiple landmarks with a guide, a pedicab tour is the better value for most visitors.

-If your goal is a specific Victorian-era aesthetic — the clip-clop of hooves, the formal carriage feel — then a horse carriage delivers that in a way pedicabs cannot.
+If your goal is a specific Victorian-era aesthetic — the clip-clop of hooves, the formal carriage feel, the silhouette in the photos — then a horse carriage delivers that in a way pedicabs cannot.

-Pedicabs that operate without a pre-agreed price use similar tactics: no meter displayed, no rate posted, driver names a total when you arrive at your destination.
-The same $800-for-an-hour stories that apply to pedicabs apply to horse carriages too.
+Curbside pedicabs that operate without a pre-agreed price use similar tactics: no meter displayed, no rate posted, driver names a total when you arrive.
+The same $800-for-an-hour complaints that apply to unbooked pedicabs apply to negotiated carriages too.
+We covered this in detail in our guide to avoiding pedicab scams in NYC.

 Horse carriages operate on a short loop — mostly along the southern perimeter of the park.
-The Central Park loop drive is accessible to carriages, but most carriage rides stay close to the 59th St entry.
+The Central Park loop drive is technically accessible, but most carriage rides stay close to the 59th St entry.
 You see the southern fringe: Central Park South, the first cluster of trees, possibly a view of the Pond.
-You do not typically reach Bow Bridge, Bethesda Fountain, Strawberry Fields, or the Mall.
+You do not typically reach Bow Bridge, Bethesda Fountain, Strawberry Fields, the Mall, the Reservoir, or Belvedere Castle.

 Pedicabs move inside the park on pedestrian paths and the internal loop road.
 A 1-hour pedicab tour typically covers:

-In 1 hour, you see 15–20 landmarks.
+In 1 hour you see 15–20 landmarks.
 A comparable horse carriage ride of 1 hour covers a fraction of that distance inside the park.
+If your goal is to photograph the spots people associate with Central Park — the ones in Home Alone 2, Friends, Sex and the City, When Harry Met Sally — a carriage will not get you there.

-Horse carriages fit larger groups, which changes the per-person math if you're traveling with 4 people.
+Horse carriages fit larger groups, which changes the per-person math.
 At $300 for a 45-minute carriage ride for 4 people, that's $75/person.
-A Grinlo Classic Tour for 2 is $110 total, or $55/person.
+A Grinlo Classic Tour for 2 is $90 total, or $45/person — but two pedicabs for 4 people is $180 total, or $45/person.
+The pedicab still wins on price even at 4 people, but the convenience of one vehicle starts to matter.

 The Experience

 Horse carriages feel formal, vintage, slow.
 The pace is unhurried.
 You're elevated, seated across from your companion rather than side by side.
 The driver typically doesn't narrate — you're expected to look at the park.
-There is something genuinely lovely about hearing hooves on pavement in the middle of Manhattan.
-It is an experience you cannot replicate.
+There is something genuinely lovely about hearing hooves on pavement in the middle of Manhattan; it is an experience you cannot replicate, and we won't pretend otherwise.

 Pedicabs feel active and informal.
 Your driver narrates as you go, stops at landmarks, takes photos of your group, and can adjust the route based on what interests you.
 The pace is faster.
 You cover more ground.
-It is closer to a guided tour than a carriage ride.
+It is closer to a guided tour than a scenic ride.
+Couples who want a romantic experience tend to enjoy the side-by-side seating and the photo coverage at Bow Bridge.
+We wrote about this specifically in our Central Park pedicab for couples guide.

-For visitors who prefer to avoid animal tourism entirely, pedicabs offer the same park access without that consideration.
+For visitors who prefer to avoid animal tourism entirely — or who are concerned about the future of horse carriage operations in NYC — pedicabs offer the same park access without that consideration.

 Availability and Booking

-Horse carriages operate from a stand on Central Park South between 6th and 7th Avenue.
+Horse carriages operate from the stand on Central Park South.
 They are available without reservation, usually visible on good-weather days.
-In rain, high wind, or cold below 20°F, carriages do not operate.
-In peak season (summer weekends, holidays), lines can be long.
+Most do not have online booking.

 Side-by-Side Summary